BrainXLab/BrainXLab.github.io/content/authors/BoxiangHuang/_index.md

 ---
 # Display name
-title: Kai Du 杜凯
+title: Boxiang Huang（黄渤翔）

 # Full name (for SEO)
-first_name: Kai
+first_name: Boxiang
-last_name: Du
+last_name: Huang

 # Username (this should match the folder name)
 authors:
-  - 杜凯
+  - BoxiangHuang

 # Is this the primary user of the site?
 superuser: false